Menersar/sidekick-packager/scaffolding-api-docs/README.md

 # Scaffolding API

 ## Scaffolding's API is in an ALPHA state.
 It WILL change in ways that are backwards incompatible.
-Please pin to exact versions to avoid pain later!
+Please pin to exact versions to avoid pain later

 ## This documentation is very work in progress.
-Report any errors you find or any issues you encounter.
+Report any errors you find or any issues you encounter

 Scaffolding is the project player used by the packager.

 Here's what Scaffolding does for you:

 - Loads the entire Scratch VM and connects everything together
 - Forwards user input to Scratch and implements things like sprite dragging
 - Removes unnecessary parts of Scratch that you don't need just for running projects
 - Implements the "ask and wait" block
 - Implements highly optimized (much faster than scratch-gui) variable and list monitors with context menus and file dropping
 - Implements cloud variables using a Scratch-compatible WebSocket server or local storage
 - Implements video sensing

 Here's what Scaffolding doesn't do for you:

 - Green flag screen
 - Controls
 - A progress bar

 ## Versions

 There are two versions of Scaffolding:

 - scaffolding-full (4.6MB) - contains every part of Scratch
 - scaffolding-min (2.5MB) - contains all of Scratch EXCEPT sound files used by the music extension.
 Significantly smaller than scaffolding-full.

 Scratch is a large application so either script is very large.
 If you don't need the music extension to function, use scaffolding-min.